• Skip to primary navigation

 Make Red Cabbage Indicator

 Making your own indicator is easier than you think.
-All you need is a red cabbage, water and some substances to test.
+All you need is red cabbage, water and some substances to test.

-If you liked these experiments you’ll love the rest of our huge collection of science experiments for kids!
+If you liked these experiments, you’ll love the rest of our huge collection of science experiments for kids!

 Fun collection of super simple science experiments for kids of all ages.
 Make a snow volcano, ice excavation , dino fossils and lots more awesome science for kids #simplescience #scienceforkids #easyscience #scienceexperimentsforkids

-Last Updated on March 20, 2020 by Emma Vanstone
+Last Updated on January 5, 2024 by Emma Vanstone

 Safety Notice